vsharma-next/vsharma-next.github.io/_sources/notes/allbout_cosmo.md

 ## Tips on DDT

 - to step through the code, use Step over, step within and step out.
-- basically, let the code run a bit, then step out ... keep stepping out untill you reach a reasonable level in the code heirarcy.
+- basically, let the code run a bit, then step out ... keep stepping out until you reach a reasonable level in the code heirarcy.
 At that point, keep stepping over.